Strategy moves at the speed of trust.

 But trust must extend beyond the walls of the organization.

+In community-driven work, strategy also moves at the speed of trust with community.
 When residents, partners, or those closest to the challenge are invited to participate only after decisions are made, organizations lose something essential: insight, legitimacy, and shared ownership.
+Community voice can be dismissed as a communications tactic, but it is much more than that—it is strategic intelligence.

 Final Thought